I’m a 42 year old man living with my family in beautiful Santa Barbara, CA. I’m married to an awesome woman and I have two great kids.

 I’ve always been interested in investing.
 Since I was in high school I’ve read voraciously about all things financial.
 I’ve read biographies of famous investors like Warren Buffet.
 I’ve read lifestyle books like “The Millionaire Next Door” and investing books like “The Intelligent Investor”.
-For the last 2 years I’ve been working towards becoming a Certified Financial Planner (CFP).
-I’ve been doing this to round out my knowledge in areas like trusts, wills, Social Security, Medicare, pensions, etc.
+In addition, for the past few years I’ve been working towards obtaining the CFP® (Certified Financial Planner®) certification.

-Follow me as I work towards financial independence.
-I’ll be posting updates on my passive income streams, net worth updates, and some general thoughts on retirement planning, working, traveling, investing, and saving.
+Follow along on my blog as I post updates on my passive income streams, net worth updates, and some general thoughts on retirement planning, working, traveling, investing, and saving.